kellyyfoo/openshift-workshop-was/labs/Openshift/OperationalModernization/README.md

 Building this image could take around ~8 minutes (since the image is around 2GB and starting/stopping the WAS server as part of the build process takes few minutes).
 So, let's kick that process off and before explaining what you did.
 The image should be built by the time you complete this section.

-1. Open the web terminal (the same one from lab setup) for command line interface.
-If it's not already open, follow the instructions [here](https://github.com/IBM/openshift-workshop-was/tree/master/setup#access-the-web-terminal) to access the web terminal.
+1. Open a terminal in your lab environment.
+If you are using a web terminal (you will have set one up in lab setup) for command line interface, follow the instructions [here](https://github.com/IBM/openshift-workshop-was/tree/master/setup#access-the-web-terminal) to access the web terminal.

-1. Follow the instructions in the [Login section](https://github.com/IBM/openshift-workshop-was/tree/master/labs/Openshift/IntroOpenshift#login) to login to OpenShift CLI through issing `oc login` command from the web terminal.
+1. Follow the instructions in the [Login section](https://github.com/IBM/openshift-workshop-was/tree/master/labs/Openshift/IntroOpenshift#login) to login to OpenShift CLI through issuing `oc login` command from your terminal.
 Without a successful `oc login`, attempting to run the follow-on `oc` commmands (e.g., `oc new-project ...`),  you will get a permission error.

-1. If you have not yet cloned the GitHub repo with the lab artifacts, run the following command on your web terminal:
+1. If you have not yet cloned the GitHub repo with the lab artifacts, run the following command on your terminal:
     ```
     git clone https://github.com/IBM/openshift-workshop-was.git
     ```